FAQs - Sagrada Família

-Tickets can be purchased roughly two months before the visit.
+Tickets can currently be purchased roughly two months before the visit.

 Prepare your visit

-With advance tickets, you can enjoy your visit without waiting.
+With advance tickets, you can enter the Basilica without waiting.

 We don’t have any lockers for suitcases.
-The only ones available are for storing small bags temporarily while visitors go up in the towers as, for safety reasons, no rucksacks are allowed.
+The only ones available are for storing bags and rucksacks temporarily while visitors go up in the towers as, for safety reasons, no bags or rucksacks are allowed.
 They must be claimed as soon as visitors return from the tower.